 Having a maintenance plan for your commercial roofing system gives you an opportunity to identify early signs of damage.

-Although you can inspect your roof yourself, unless you are a trained and experienced roofer, chances are you’ll miss the signs of potential damage, especially if they are minor.
+Although you can inspect your roof yourself, we recommend having a trained roofer perform the inspection.
+Unless you are an experienced roofer, chances are you’ll miss the signs of potential damage, especially if they are minor.

 The thing about minor damage is that it has the potential to turn into much more significant and expensive damage.
 With an annual or bi-annual inspection, you can address damage before it gets worse and prevent the need for extensive repairs.

-During the inspection, your roofer can also remove debris, identify leaks, clean your roof if needed, and evaluate all the system components to prevent a roofing emergency and protect your investment.
+During the inspection, your roofer can also remove debris, identify leaks and clean your roof if needed.
+Your roofer can evaluate all the system components to prevent a roofing emergency and protect your investment.

 Maximize the Value of Your Roofing System